shekinahmanyi/shekinahmanyi/README.md

 - 👯 I’m looking to collaborate on Open Source Projects.

-- 💬 Ask me about my develper's Journey
+- 💬 Ask me about my Develper's Journey(PS: It's Certainly One you will Love to Hear :)

 - 😄 Pronouns: Her/She

-- ⚡ Fun fact: I Love Smiling always even when i'm very angry😂 and I so much love the scent of Dust
+- ⚡ Fun fact: I Love Smiling always even when I'm really angry😂 and I so love the scent of Dust

 - 📫 How to reach me: shekinahmanyi@gmail.com